nodejs/examples/README.md

 - **Second-level directories** are **project directories** named after specific modules, frameworks, platforms, or tools - for example, `yargs` is a CLI framework, both `express` and `fastify` are web frameworks, and `moment` is a utility.
 - **Third-level directories** are **example directories**, where specific examples live.
 You can find a full list of these examples in the [Examples](#examples) section below.

-Here is an example of the structure:
+Here is an example of the structure in general terms:

 ```text
 - examples (root)